About this product

 Is it supposed to smell?

 Yes, and we do not use any additives or fillers to mask the scent.
 Butyrate is quite infamous for its scent because it is a molecule naturally produced by the body to feed colon cells.
-We create butyrate exactly as it’s formed in the colon - through the bacterial fermentation of resistant starch.
 In its organic state, butyric acid is surrounded by the body’s unwanted debris.
 So, naturally, it doesn’t smell good.
 Substances sometimes added to butyrate in order to control its aroma interfere with butyrate’s character.
 Butyrate need only speak for itself as the analeptic substance it is.

 Is it similar to a probiotic?